Ride Difficulty Rating – Expert due to the distance and elevation gain and grade up to and down Bow Summit

 Food at Num-Ti-Jah Lodge.
 (Closed summer 2021 due to COVID it appears as though it will be open summer 2022 but best to check the website before you go)

 Points of Interest (labelled on map above )

 1. Herbert Lake at Km 5.6.
 Ideal picnic spot and views of the Main Range peaks.
 Bring out your camera!

-3. Bow Summit and Peyto Lake lookout at Km 42.9.
+3. Bow Summit and Peyto Lake lookout (closed summer 2021 due to parking lot construction) at Km 42.9.
 Iconic views.
 Note: these sites and more can always be visited on the return trip.

 Comments from our test riders:

 Beginner Road Cyclist – A long, long day but awesome ride with lots of opportunity for rest stops.
 More traffic than I am used to.

 Intermediate Road Cyclist – A good highway ride with smooth shoulders.

 Expert Road Cyclist – We kept going to add some distance.